 If you have not configured your email settings, IDERA SQL Inventory Manager displays Email settings have not been configured yet.
-Click here to configure sending alert emails, click this option and fill the required fields, for more information go to Configuring email settings for alert notifications.
+Click here to configure sending alert emails, click this option and fill the required fields, for more information go to Configuring email settings for alert notifications(see page 151).